lukebond/mediterraneajs-talk-20150623/mediterraneajs.md

 - Software engineering hasn't change a lot
 - Beware the snake-oil salesperson
 - Don't be reckless with your customers' businesses
+- You can achieve anything
+- Beware burnout!